Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Enabling Altcoins

-In config, find `Altcoin Integrations` and set the desired altcoin implemtation to "Enabled".
+In config, find `Altcoin Integrations` and set the desired altcoin implementation to "Enabled".

 ### Monero